Alfresco/alfresco-ng2-components/CONTRIBUTING.md

     git push origin dev-{developerName}-{GitIssuedId/JiraIssueId}
     ```

-* In GitHub, send a pull request to `development`.
+* In GitHub, send a pull request to `develop`.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the tests.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell
-    git fetch development
+    git fetch develop
     git checkout dev-my-branch
-    git rebase development -i
+    git rebase develop -i
     git push -f
     ```
 Note: If you need more information about how to sync your fork, see [this page](https://help.github.com/articles/syncing-a-fork/).